 - Unclog the hose and adjustments when necessary.

-Vacuuming like a pro will preserve your carpets longer, but all carpets will gather dirt, stains, and bacteria.
+Vacuuming like a pro will preserve your carpets longer, but all carpets will gather dirt, stains, and dust.
 When it comes time for a semi-annual carpet cleaning, look to North American Chem-Dry!
-Our professional carpet cleaning helps eliminate bacteria and allergens from your home, keeping you and your family healthy and happy!
+Our professional carpet cleaning helps eliminate dust and allergens from your home, keeping you and your family healthy and happy!

 Get a FREE price quote now!